 Scrum Master – Acts as a bridge between the product owner and the team.
 He/she is responsible for setting up meetings, monitoring team workflow, and ensuring that there are no obstacles – be it tools or other requirements – preventing the team from fulfilling its role satisfactorily.

 Team – The team that works in the development of the project or product.

-Now that you know a bit about each of these approaches, do you want to learn how Design Thinking and Scrum can add safety, value and speed to your business?
-Check out our new eBook – Design Thinking and Scrum in the context of Digital Transformation
+Now that you know a bit more about each of these approaches, do you want to understand how Design Thinking and Scrum can bring more security and value to projects?
+Access our new video – Design Thinking and Scrum in Business.